jyhong836/jyhong.gitlab.io/content/publication/2023finetune_privacy/index.md

 # Summary.
 An optional shortened abstract.
 summary: We propose a new risk to published generative models that finetuning on generated samples can exacerbate the privacy leakage.

-tags: ["Privacy", "Selected", "Large Model"]
+tags: ["Privacy", "Selected", "Large Models"]

 # Display this page in the Featured widget?
 featured: false